AI4LIFE-GROUP/robust-grads/README.md

 * [WHO](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?resource=download)
 * [Adult Income](https://archive.ics.uci.edu/ml/datasets/Adult)
 * [HELOC](https://community.fico.com/s/explainable-machine-learning-challenge)
+Data can be downloaded from the above links; then, use the notebooks in `data` to preprocess the data.

 The code assumes that there exists `<file_base>_train.csv` and `<file_base>_test.csv` files, where `<file_base>` is the second command-line argument and can be, for example, `data/adult` if the files `data/adult_train.csv` and `data/adult_test.csv` exist.